napari/docs/docs/developers/packaging.md

 > Check the file `conda-recipe/meta.yaml` and make sure its `outputs` are synced to the `napari-feedstock` copy.

 Once the conda-forge CI is passing and the PR is approved and merged, the final packages will be built on the default branch and uploaded to the `conda-forge` channel.
-Due to the staging steps and CDN synchronization delays, the conda packages can take up to 1h to be available after the merge.
+Due to the staging steps and CDN synchronization delays, the conda packages can take up to 1 h to be available after the merge.

 ```{note}
 Check {doc}`release` for more details about the conda-forge release process and maintenance tasks